Kate PattersonComment

 Gathered together

-God so longs for us to be together.
+God laments when we are divided.
 That’s why Paul says – “Make every effort to keep the unity of the bond of peace”.
-It is an effort – when politics and religion and misunderstandings and grudges and social media divide us.
-We need to hear that this is the fierce longing of God.
+It does entail huge effort – when politics and religion and misunderstandings and grudges and social media divide us.
+But this is the fierce longing of God - to gather us together.

 May the God of hope give you hope today, whatever you are facing,